Ericple/openscope-project/README.md

 npm i && npm run start
 ```

-Afterwards, use `npm run quicks` to start.
+Afterwards, upon each debugging, if you did not edit any file in /pages or /config, use `npm run quicks` to skip the asset copying process.
+Otherwise, you still need
+to use `npm run start` to start debugging.

 # Thanks to